min2ha/ukwa-site/content/target/58151/index.en.md

   "subject": "Brexit"
 }

-# Daily Mail, The: The patronising, elitist hysteria of universities over being asked about Brexit will harden the views of millions who voted for it

 Chris Heaton-Harris, an obscure Tory whip, wrote to universities asking for the names of professors ‘involved in the teaching of European affairs, with particular reference to Brexit’.
 Universities responded with a torrent of hysterical abuse.